-- ❖ Prepared and published the Physician Profile, based on 2006 licensure data, which examines demographic, supply, and distribution trends over the last ten years for the core specialties of Family Medicine, Internal Medicine, Pediatrics, Obstetrics/Gynecology, and General Surgery. - ❖ Produced Fact Sheets on: Georgia's Medical Schools; Trends in Georgia Medical School Graduates Entering Primary Care or Core Specialty Residency Programs; Characteristics of Resident Physicians in Training; and a Spotlight on Graduate Medical Education. - Surveyed graduates of Emory, MCG, Mercer, and Morehouse to determine factors that influence specialty choice and residency selection/location. - Surveyed graduates of all GME programs and produced two GME Exit Survey Summary Briefs to inform the medical education community and state physician workforce planners about the experiences of graduates and demand for new physicians in Georgia. - Conducted an informal survey of Georgia's family medicine and pediatric residency programs to determine the types of questions asked and the criteria used to rank potential residents.
-All respondents indicated priority is given to Georgia residents and/or graduates of Georgia's medical schools. - Produced the first 9 in a series of 12 Specialty Fact Sheets on the critical physician specialties of Emergency Medicine, Anesthesiology, Psychiatry, Radiology, Orthopedic Surgery, Cardiology, Gastroenterology, Neurology, and Urology. - Updated the interactive, online Physician Resource (Physician Workforce) website. - ❖ Began initial data collection on physician assistants to facilitate future monitoring and reporting on the supply and distribution of physician assistants. - Held practice opportunity fairs at residency sites to help encourage residents to stay in-state to practice upon completion of training. - Started work with GTA on a web-based physician recruitment program.
+- Produced Fact Sheets on: Georgia's Medical Schools; Trends in Georgia Medical School Graduates Entering Primary Care or Core Specialty Residency Programs; Characteristics of Resident Physicians in Training; and a Spotlight on Graduate Medical Education. - Surveyed graduates of Emory, MCG, Mercer, and Morehouse to determine factors that influence specialty choice and residency selection/location. - Surveyed graduates of all GME programs and produced two GME Exit Survey Summary Briefs to inform the medical education community and state physician workforce planners about the experiences of graduates and demand for new physicians in Georgia. - Conducted an informal survey of Georgia's family medicine and pediatric residency programs to determine the types of questions asked and the criteria used to rank potential residents.
+All respondents indicated priority is given to Georgia residents and/or graduates of Georgia's medical schools. - Completed the analysis and issued Fact Sheets on the 12 critical physician specialties of Emergency Medicine, Anesthesiology, Psychiatry, Radiology, Orthopedic Surgery, Cardiology, Gastroenterology, Neurology, Urology, Dermatology, Pulmonary Disease, and Gynecology. - Conducted a migration study of physicians coming into, moving within and leaving Georgia. - Collected the first data set on physician assistants to facilitate future monitoring and reporting on the supply and distribution of physician assistants. - Held practice opportunity fairs at residency sites to help encourage residents to stay in-state to practice upon completion of training. - Started work with GTA on a web-based physician recruitment program.